 -- short bios of the candidate and collaborating partner -- 40-50 words each

--- description of the collaboration project undertaken in Oxford/Israel (a paragraph)
+-- description of the collaboration project / joint undertaking proposed in Oxford/Israel (a paragraph)

 -- possible dates for the fellowship

-- Applications are initially assessed by the Director, who proposes applicants to the Massada Committee.
+- Applications are initially assessed by the Director, who makes recommendations to the Massada Committee.
 Selections are then agreed upon by the Committee.

 - Scope: up to five new fellowships pa, and one returning fellowship.
 (Return applications are open to Massada fellows proving consolidation, extension or development of projects begun in Oxford during their first fellowship.
 Fellows are eligible for one return visit only)